Causal chain event graphs for remedial maintenance: Discussion

 \section{Discussion}

 In this article, we have shown the flexibility of the semantics of a CEG in representing asymmetric processes and capturing the effects of various interventions even when the manipulations are asymmetric.
 Given a context-specific CEG for a particular system, we can design the bespoke causal algebras for different types of remedial interventions.
 We can predict a machine's failure probability by imposing the underlying stochastic manipulations to the idle system so that we can identify the effects of the remedial intervention through finding appropriate back-door partition on the CEG.
-Such quantifications are clearly important for estimating failures rates under current remedial policies as we will discuss in a later paper.

-We note that although the technologies we have described here have been customised to the needs of system reliability.
-Many of the concepts and theorems can be translated to other domains, such as public health.
-The electronic health records (EHR) provide the information about a patient's medical history, which can be modelled on an event tree following the temporal ordering of the events.
-The effects of medical interventions can be analysed by paralleling the intervention calculus introduced in this paper in a way we will describe in forthcoming work.
+The graphical methodology we have described here therefore provides an excellent framework for translating established formal causal analyses so that these can be embedded into mainstream system reliability.

+The original domain that motivated this formal development did not contain the case where the discovery of a fault would encourage an improvement of the system.
+However, a referee pointed out there are many domains where a fault would provoke a system upgrade \footnote{Section C in the supplementary material provides a more detailed discussion on this point.}.
+In such cases, the failure rate could be reduced over the entire lifetime after maintenance.
+Thus more complex manipulations, beyond restoring root causes to AGAN, should be considered.
+Semi-Markov processes can be modelled on dynamic CEGs \citep{Barclay2015}, enabling us to generalise our proposed algebras and manipulate failure rates directly.
+Our previous work \citep{Yu2020} sketched relevant ideas, which could be formalised in future research.

+Finally we note that the inferential framework we have developed here can be adapted to accommodate natural language data extracted for example from maintenance logs where engineers write about the faults they observe and the possible reasons for what they see.
+We can embed the causal reasoning behind the texts by mapping them onto the event tree and learning the structure of the causal CEG.
+This requires natural language processing techniques where the d-events play a role as a bridge to link the tree to the free texts. \cite{Yu2021} and \cite{Yu2022} proposed a naive way to implement this idea which used a hierarchical structure.
+These can be used to help structure appropriate CEGs like the examples as well as informing the posterior floret probabilities.
+More advanced algorithm can be developed in the future to automate this causal learning process.

 \begin{appendices}